 - Prepare a quarterly budget.

-Even if you’re self-employed or a freelancer, I highly recommend you have separate bank and credit card accounts that are used exclusively for business.
+Even if you’re self-employed or a freelancer, I highly recommend that you separate business and personal finances by having bank and credit card accounts that are used exclusively for business.
 By eliminating all personal transactions from your business accounts, you’ll greatly reduce the number of transactions your bookkeeper must categorize and reconcile.

 2. Base Your Bookkeeping on Bank Transactions, Not Receipts